kathangabani-nyu/hyperspectral-road-quality-analysis-NYC/README.md

 ## Data

-This project uses:
+This project was developed using:
-- Hyperspectral imagery (288 bands)
+- NYU TuckMapping hyperspectral imagery (288 bands) - **Restricted access, NYU researchers only**
-- NYC Land Cover Raster Data (2017) - 6-inch resolution LiDAR-derived ground truth
+- NYC Land Cover Raster Data (2017) - 6-inch resolution LiDAR-derived ground truth (publicly available)

+**Important:** The NYU TuckMapping dataset is classified and requires special permissions granted only to NYU researchers.
+This repository does not provide access to this dataset.
+Users must provide their own hyperspectral data to use this pipeline.

 Note: Large data files are excluded from the repository.
-Users must provide their own hyperspectral data.

 ## Results